 It’s not surprising, then, that many oncologists roll their eyes when their patients ask if they should change their diet.
 The power of nutrition is not part of their education or belief system.
 (Yes, beliefs do come into it, for all of us: it’s not only about evidence, our beliefs, and the beliefs of our helpers, create a powerful placebo/nocebo influence around any treatment or therapy.)

-To be fair, the report is pretty basic but it presents convincing evidence for the role of diet, exercise and stress reduction in improving cancer outcomes.
-For the NHS it represents a major foot in the door: if generic ‘healthy living’ improvements can change the outcome of this disease, what could personalised protocols achieve?
+To be fair, the report is fairly basic in its scope but it presents convincing evidence for the role of diet, exercise and stress reduction in improving cancer outcomes.
+Coming from the NHS it represents a major step forward: if ‘healthy living’ improvements can change the outcome of this disease, what could personalised protocols achieve?

 Diet and lifestyle choices can: